Youth Tour - June 13-20, 2019

 Also included on the tour is a breakfast briefing with South Dakota’s Congressional Delegation and an opportunity to job shadow in the delegation’s offices.

-The week long trip will be held on June 14-20, 2013.
-A commercial bus will be used for transportation while in D.C.
+The week long trip will be held on June 13-20, 2019.
+A commercial bus will be used for transportation while in DC.

 How to Apply

-One student from each county or director district will be awarded a trip to Washington D.C. for up to eight students.
+One student from each county or director district may be awarded a trip to Washington DC.